opstrace/opstrace/README.md

 # Secure observability, deployed in your own network

 Opstrace deploys secure, horizontally-scalable open source observability in your own cloud account, combining open APIs with the simple user experience of a large service provider.
+It's an open source alternative to big services like Datadog, SignalFX, and many others.

 Since **data never leaves your network**, it remains private.